sstoeckl/ffdownload/README.md

 I am grateful to **Kenneth French** for providing all this great research data on his website!
-Our lives would be so much harder without this ‘boost’ for productivity.
+Our lives would be so much harder without this *boost* for productivity.
 I am also grateful for the kind conversation with Kenneth with regard to this package: He appreciates my work on this package giving others easier access to his data sets!